aimms/documentation/webui/gantt-chart-widget.rst

 During both horizontal and vertical dragging the time resolution as specified in the corresponding property is taken into account.

+Support lines/backdrop or time indicators
+"""""""""""""""""""""""""""""""""""""""""

+This feature is available from AIMMS 4.62 onwards (and since then, a default feature for the Gantt chart).

 Creating a form to add, delete or modify a task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^